Barry Levinson's unrealized projects: Revival

-HBO's Wag the Dog TV series
+Wag the Dog TV series

 On April 27, 2017, Levinson was set to direct and executive produce the television series adaptation of Wag the Dog for HBO, with Rajiv Joseph writing and executive producing the series, along with Robert De Niro, Jane Rosenthal and Barry Welsh producing through Tribeca Productions and Warner Bros.
 Television.

-The Jury Room interactive TV series
+The Jury Room TV series

 On October 24, 2019, Levinson was set to direct and produce the interactive legal drama series The Jury Room with Fontana attached as executive produce the series with Eko.

 2020s

 Sheela

-On February 20, 2020, Levinson was set to direct Nick Yarborough's Sheela, a biopic about Ma Anand Sheela, with Priyanka Chopra set to star and produce with Levinson, Jason Sosnoff, David Permut and distributed by Prime Video.
+On February 20, 2020, Levinson was set to direct Nick Yarborough's Sheela, a biopic about Ma Anand Sheela, with Priyanka Chopra set to star and produce with Levinson, Jason Sosnoff and David Permut and distributed by Prime Video.

 Francis and the Godfather

-On September 30, 2020, Levinson was set to direct Andrew Farotte's biographical script Francis and the Godfather about the development of The Godfather, with Oscar Isaac and Jake Gyllenhaal starring as Francis Ford Coppola and Robert Evans respectively, and Echo Lake Entertainment's Mike Marcus, Doug Mankoff and Andrew Spaulding are producing with Kevin Turen, Jon Levin and Baltimore Pictures' Jason Sosnoff, In early 2021, Elizabeth Moss and Elle Fanning were set to star as Eleanor Coppola and Ali MacGraw respectively.
+On September 30, 2020, Levinson was set to direct Andrew Farotte's biographical script Francis and the Godfather about the development of The Godfather, with Oscar Isaac and Jake Gyllenhaal starring as Francis Ford Coppola and Robert Evans respectively and Echo Lake Entertainment's Mike Marcus, Doug Mankoff and Andrew Spaulding producing with Kevin Turen, Jon Levin and Baltimore Pictures' Jason Sosnoff, In early 2021, Elizabeth Moss and Elle Fanning were set to star as Eleanor Coppola and Ali MacGraw respectively.

-One Giant Leap miniseries
+One Giant Leap TV miniseries

-On September 1, 2021, it was announced that Levinson would direct the limited television series One Giant Leap about the Apollo 11 mission, to be written and showrun by Stephen Kronish, who would also executive produce the project alongside Thoroughbred Pictures' Jeremy Fox and Howard Stringer, Benjamin Anderson, Kevin Costner, and Phoenix Pictures' Mike Medavoy.
+On September 1, 2021, it was announced that Levinson would direct the limited television series One Giant Leap about the Apollo 11 mission, to be written and showrun by Stephen Kronish, who would also executive produce the project alongside Thoroughbred Pictures' Jeremy Fox and Howard Stringer, Benjamin Anderson, Kevin Costner and Phoenix Pictures' Mike Medavoy.

-Before miniseries
+Before TV miniseries

 It was announced in June 2022 that Apple TV+ had ordered the psychological thriller series Before, which Billy Crystal would star in and Levinson would direct.
 In 2023, Judith Light joined the cast, with Adam Bernstein now set to direct the pilot episode, as Levinson had to exit the project.

 Assassination

-David Mamet was initially announced as director of his script Assassination, but Levinson was then announced to take his place in October 2023.
+David Mamet was initially announced as director of his script Assassination but Levinson was then announced to take his place in October 2023.
 Principal photography was initially expected to begin in Vancouver in September 2023.
 However, the following month it was reported that Levinson was retooling the project.

 Offers

 Cortes

-In 1988, Levinson was offered to direct Cortes a historical epic about Hernan Cortes from a Nicholas Kazan screenplay and with Edward R. Pressman producing, but Kazan & Pressman couldn't get the movie funded.
+In 1988, Levinson was offered to direct Cortes, a historical epic about Hernan Cortes from a Nicholas Kazan screenplay with Edward R. Pressman producing, but Kazan and Pressman couldn't get the movie funded.